esteinholtz-cloudera/ask-a-doc/README.md

 # ask-a-doc
-learn from a book by asking it questions!
-By using the ChatGPT API and tainting your dialogue with a book, manual or any text corpus, you can interactively ask questions to the text
+Learn from a book by asking it questions!
+By using the ChatGPT API and tainting your dialogue with a book, manual or any text corpus, you can interactively ask questions to the text.

+What is the caveat?
+You have to get an Open API key.
+But it is very cheap to use in my opinion.

 ## How to use
 1. Create Embeddings from your documents - just running a python script